dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 )
 ```

-The built-in backend is intentionally process-local.
+The built-in backend belongs to the current process.
 Use a custom backend if
 you need run history to survive process restarts or be shared across multiple
 worker processes.